-Risk Assessments: •
+Risk Assessments:

-KIS K ASSESSMENTS: Each supervision area comes with its own unique risks and hazards.
-To minimise the possibility of children, Educators or visitors being harmed anywhere in the Service it may be necessary for certain areas to have risk assessments completed and documented.
-This will assist Educators in being able to focus on supervising and interacting with children rather than dealing with hazard reduction during key supervision times.
-The Service will ensure that any area deemed 'high risk", based on the volume of children accessing it, the activities that happen in that area or the number of 'near misses' that have occurred there, will have a designated risk assessment and accompanying management plan or strategy.
+- ✓ Each supervision area comes with its own unique risks and hazards.
+To minimise the possibility of children, Educators or visitors being harmed anywhere in the Service it may be necessary for certain areas to have Risk Assessments completed.
+This will assist Educators in being able to focus on supervising and interacting with children rather than dealing with hazard reduction during key supervision times. - ✓ The Service will ensure that any area deemed 'high risk", based on the volume of children accessing it, the activities that happen in that area or the number of 'near misses' that have occurred there, will have a designated Risk Assessment and accompanying management plan or strategy.
 This may be included as part of the Service's daily indoor/outdoor safety check.

-Educators will ensure that children understand not to access unsupervised areas of the Service and that potentially hazardous items are kept out of areas that children have access to in accordance with safety procedures.
-Written risk assessments may be required for high risk activities.
+- Educators will ensure that children understand not to access unsupervised areas of the Service and that potentially hazardous items are kept out of areas that children have access to in accordance with safety procedures. - ✓ Written Risk Assessments may be required for high-risk activities.